Common walkingstick: Description

 The common walkingstick is a slender, elongated insect that camouflages itself by resembling a twig.
 The sexes differ, with the male usually being brown and about 75 mm in length while the female is greenish-brown, and rather larger at 95 mm.
 There are three pairs of legs, but at rest, the front pair is extended forward beside the antennae, forming an extension of the twig-like effect.
 Neither sex has wings, the antennae are two thirds of the length of the body, and each of the cerci (paired appendages at the tip of the abdomen) has a single segment.

-Diapheromera femorata (Say, 1824), Found in Milledgeville, Ga. on September 22nd, 2022 at Lockerly Arboretum.

 Distribution

-This walkingstick is native to North America.
+The walkingstick is native to North America.
 Its range extends from the Atlantic coast from Maine to Florida, as far west as California and northwards to North Dakota.
 It also occurs in Canada (where it is the only stick insect) being present in Alberta, Manitoba, Ontario and Québec.